 - Determine if students follow the daily plan as laid out at the start of class. - Evaluate the student's ability to work within a team when teamwork is necessary. - Determine and evaluate if students adhere to all safety procedures. - Evaluate if students work without hindering other students' progress. - Evaluate if students stay on task in accordance with the job expectation. - Account if students are prepared for class each day. - Account if students are wearing appropriate clothing when necessary. - Account if students make up missed assignments in the established time limit.

-DHO TEXT (Simmers, 8th ed, Delmer), Handouts Smart Board Chromebooks
+DHO TEXT (Simmers, 6th ed, Delmer), Handouts Smart Board Chromebooks Lab equipment

-Unit Name: DEATH AND DYING
+Unit Name: PERSONAL CARE SKILLS